Is Johnny Maxwell the Forgotten Harry Potter?

 In the ensuing two books, Johnny and the Dead and Johnny and the Bomb the moral choices get harder although the humor never lets up and the best of the three is the last one, Johnny and the Bomb where Johnny seemingly does perform magic.

 Here we’re introduced to the enigmatic Mrs. Tachyon a vagrant who carries all of her possessions around in an old supermarket trolley.
 It contains mysterious black bags which in the end turn out to be ‘bags of time’… and here you can almost picture Bathilda Bagshot.

 To cut a very intricate story short, Johnny discovers that the trolley can transport you back in time, in this case to a specific time point when a bomb was dropped on a particular street in Blackbury during the war.
-Hilarious adventures ensue, except that Wobbler gets left behind, changing time and creating a parallel ‘now’ which the gang return to.
-They realise they have to make the past ‘right’ again and at the climax Johnny acquires seemingly magical powers to cover a 2 mile run in seemingly no time at all to set off the air raid siren and save the day.
+Hilarious adventures ensue, except that Wobbler gets left behind, changing time and creating a parallel ‘now’ to which the gang returns to.
+They realize they have to make the past ‘right’ again and at the climax, Johnny acquires seemingly magical powers to cover a 2-mile run in seemingly no time at all to set off the air raid siren and save the day.

 Quite apart from being brilliantly funny and exceptionally well written, it is a masterclass in writing any novel that features time travel as its central plot point.

 But again the Harry Potter parallel is clear.
 A bunch of friends go through a number of scrapes and adventures in a plot that involves mysterious and magical elements which ends in Johnny using supernatural powers to save the day.